Our Talented Team Members

 Amy Gopshes Human Resources Consultant

-The breadth of my human resources skills and experience is somewhat unique in that it spans multiple industries, workforce demographics, company cultures, and business challenges.
+Amy’s breadth of human resources skills and experience is somewhat unique in that it spans multiple industries, workforce demographics, company cultures, and business challenges.

-As a strategic business partner and director, I also bring to the table hands-on HR generalist experience covering everything from payroll, pension and benefits administration to building HR departments from the ground up.
+As a strategic business partner and director, she also bring to the table hands-on HR generalist experience covering everything from payroll, pension and benefits administration to building HR departments from the ground up.

 Read more about Amy